Humayun

-Humayun lost Mughal territories to Sher Shah Suri, but regained them 15 years later with Safavid aid.
-His return from Persia was accompanied by a large retinue of Persian noblemen and signaled an important change in Mughal court culture.
+Early in his reign, Humayun lost his entire empire to Sher Shah Suri but regained it 15 years later with Safavid aid.
+His return from Persia was accompanied by a large retinue of Persian noblemen, signaling an important change in Mughal court culture.
 The Central Asian origins of the dynasty were largely overshadowed by the influences of Persian art, architecture, language, and literature.
-There are many stone carvings and thousands of Persian manuscripts in India dating from the time of Humayun.
-Subsequently, Humayun further expanded the Empire in a very short time, leaving a substantial legacy for his son, Akbar.
+To this day, stone carvings and thousands of Persian manuscripts in India dating from the time of Humayun remain in the subcontinent.
+Following his return to power, Humayun quickly expanded the Empire, leaving a substantial legacy for his son, Akbar.

 Background

-Humayun was born as Nasir-ud-Din Muhammad to Babur's favourite wife Māham Begum on the Tuesday of 6th March 1508.
-According to Abu Fazal Allami, Māham was actually related to the noble family of Sultan Hussain Mirza of Khorasan.
-She was also related to Sheikh Ahmād Jan.
+Humayun was born as Nasir al-Din Muhammad to Babur's favourite wife Māham Begum on Tuesday 6 March 1508.
+According to Abul Fazl, Māham was related to the noble family of Sultan Husayn Bayqara, the Timurid ruler of Herat.
+She was also related to Sheikh Ahmad-e Jami, a Persian mystic and poet.

 The decision of Babur to divide the territories of his empire between two of his sons was unusual in India, although it had been a common Central Asian practice since the time of Genghis Khan.
-Unlike most monarchies, which practiced primogeniture, the Timurids followed the example of Genghis and did not leave an entire kingdom to the eldest son.
+Unlike most monarchies, which practised primogeniture, the Timurids followed the example of Genghis and did not leave an entire kingdom to the eldest son.
 Although under that system only a Chingissid could claim sovereignty and Khanal authority, any male Chinggisid within a given sub-branch had an equal right to the throne (though the Timurids were not Chinggisid in their paternal ancestry).
-While Genghis Khan's Empire had been peacefully divided between his sons upon his death, almost every Chinggisid succession since had resulted in fratricide.
+While Genghis Khan's empire had been peacefully divided between his sons upon his death, almost every Chinggisid succession since had resulted in fratricide.

-Timur himself had divided his territories among Pir Muhammad, Miran Shah, Khalil Sultan and Shah Rukh, which resulted in inter-family warfare.
+After Timur's death, his territories were divided among Pir Muhammad, Miran Shah, Khalil Sultan and Shah Rukh, which resulted in inter-family warfare.
+Not all umarah (nobles) viewed Humayun as Babur's rightful successor.
+While Babur was still alive, some of the nobles tried unsuccessfully to install his brother-in-law, Mahdi Khwaja, as ruler.
 Upon Babur's death, Humayun's territories were the least secure.
-He had ruled only four years, and not all umarah (nobles) viewed Humayun as the rightful ruler.
-Indeed, earlier, when Babur had become ill, some of the nobles had tried to install his Brother-in-law, Mahdi Khwaja, as ruler.
-Although this attempt failed, it was a sign of problems to come.